nathamanath/blog/articles/pi-dlna-server.md

 ## miniDLNA

-And last but not least, I need to set up a DLNA server.
+The main point of all of this is to set up a DLNA server.
 For this I will use minidlna

 ```bash